git-town/git-town/website2/src/introduction.md

 </p>
 <br>

-Git is an amazing source code management system.
-It's CLI is (rightfully) generic and basic.
-This allows it to support all the different ways of using Git equally well.
-This can, however, make using the vanilla Git CLI cumbersome and repetitive in real life.
-As the screencast above shows, merging a feature branch into the main development branch can require up to 15 individual Git commands.
+Git is a flexible source code management system.
+It can be used in many different ways.
+The Git CLI (correctly) supports all possible ways of using Git equally well.
+It provides basic, generic commands out of which Git users can implement their particular Git workflows.
+This generic design can make using only the Git CLI cumbersome and repetitive in real life.
+As the screencast above shows, high-level source control activities like creating, synchronizing, or shipping a feature branch require running multiple, sometimes dozens of Git commands.

-Git Town adds a layer of high-level commands to Git.
-They perform typical development workflow operations like creating, synchronizing, or shipping feature branches.
-Git Town helps you use Git similar to how an expert user would, all while remaining as generic and unopinionated as Git itself is.
-Git Town is compatible with most common branching models.
+Git Town adds a high-level layer of Git commands for typical development operations like creating, synchronizing, or shipping feature branches.
+Git Town is compatible with most common branching models like Git Flow or GitHub Flow.